Quince paste from Cannelle et Vanille

 #ThatTranslatorCanCook Week 2

 It’s been a while since my first post, but I’ve been busy with a 3-month culinary translation course.
-While one of my new year resolutions is loosing weight (how original...), I started 2020 with a sweet tooth, making quince paste for the first time in my life.
-My organic food providers sell them and I had been wanting to give it a try.
+While one of my new year resolutions is loosing weight (how original...), I started 2020 making quince paste for the first time.
 Did you know the Spanish expression “dulce y queso sabe a beso” [sweet and cheese tastes like a kiss]?
-That explains it all.

-There would always be a tub of quince paste at home, but I had no idea what the fruit looked like (do not miss Nigel Slater’s description, ref. at the end), nor did I know that it was related to pears and apples and the quince tree came from Asia.
+There always is a tub of quince paste back at home in Spain, but I had no idea what the fruit looked like until recently.
 Not interested in the translation?
 Skip to the cooking.

-I will cover the translation of the recipe name, descriptions and measures.
+I will discuss the translation of the descriptions and measures.

-This is how the cookbook author, Aran Goyoaga, describes the fragrance of quince fruit, though I am pretty sure that each person will use a different referent.
+This is how the cookbook author describes the fragrance of quince fruit, though I am sure that each person would use a different referent.
 For example, Daring Gourmet talks of wild English roses and Alex Kingston (BBC Food) of a fragrance unlike any other.
-Here, I would maintain the author’s description; the delicate aromas of pineapple and chamomile are quite international as pineapples are exported worldwide and chamomile is a well-known digestive infusion, though way more common in Spain than in the UK, to give an example.

 Tastes, textures and colours can be perceived differently across cultures.
 The explanation is simple: people construe them from their personal experience of local products, as with the English roses above.
-Therefore, I would research how a flavour/texture/colour is perceived in the target culture if I felt it appropriate.
 Examples:

 - Taste.
-In the research for my MA dissertation I found the taste of buckwheat described as nutty in Spanish cookbooks; earthy in American ones.
+In the research for my MA dissertation on cookbooks I found the taste of buckwheat described as nutty in Spanish cookbooks; earthy in American ones.
 Maybe not exclusive, but different!

 - Colour.
-The blog Directo al Paladar (ref. below), describes the colour of cooked quince paste as butano, the bright orange skin colour of Spanish gas bottles.
-There you have a cultural-specific reference.
+The blog Directo al Paladar describes the colour of cooked quince paste as butano, the bright orange fruit colour of Spanish gas bottles.
 Meanwhile, in English texts, I’ve seen it described as rosy, deep ruby and deep orange.
 I personally think it is more brown or golden than orange.
 Go figure!

 - Texture.
-Nigel Slater, with his wonderful writing, uses the referent of Turkish delight to describe the texture of quince paste.
+Nigel Slater uses the referent of Turkish delight to describe the texture of quince paste.
 Turkish delight is a lot easier to find in the UK than in Spain.